deltabravo777/deltabravo777/README.md

 - 👋 Hi, I’m @deltabravo777

 - Languages and Frameworks:
-- Full Stack Web Developer.
-Exemplary in C# (including Generics, Asynchronous Programming, LINQ, Serialization, Streams, Reactive Extensions, and Events).
+- Full Stack Web Developer
+- Exemplary in C# (including Generics, Asynchronous Programming, LINQ, Serialization, Streams, Reactive Extensions, and Events).
 Proficient in ASP.NET (including Authentication and Authorization, SQLite, Database Migrations, Route Encryption, Email Confirmation, and Password Reset).
-Intermediate in C++.
-Familiar with unit and integration testing C# with xUnit (testing practices, fluent assertions, and Moq)
+- Intermediate in C++.
+- Familiar with unit and integration testing C# with xUnit (testing practices, fluent assertions, and Moq)
 - Comfortable with HTML, CSS, Bootstrap 5, SQL Server Management Studio (T-SQL, SQLite), and Razor.
 - Familiar with React, Angular and other SQL databases.
 Furthering expertise with MIT OpenCourseWare, acquired concepts including Electrical Engineering / Circuits on top of Databases & Algorithms (search and sort algorithms, graphs, paths [such as Dijkstra], dynamic programming, 2-3 Trees, and Van Emde Boas to name a few concepts).
 Completed learning Angular 13 in depth with NET 6, a few tools on Azure (online database) and Entity Framework
+- Introductory to Python

 - Currently working on web projects with React and ASPNET!

 - Please contact me for my resume if you'd like one: danielbae94@gmail.com